Mharbulous/Paginator/docs/tutorial.md

 *   Temporary `.page-break-spacer` elements inserted by the [WYSIWYG Pagination Engine](04_wysiwy_pagination_engine_.md) to push content down on screen.
 *   Visual page numbers inside the on-screen page cards.

 None of these things should appear on a final printed document.
-The printed output should just be the content, flowing naturally across standard-sized pages with correct margins, headings in the right places, and no on-screen clutter.
+The printed output should just be the content, flowing naturally across standard-sized pages with correct page-insets, headings in the right places, and no on-screen clutter.

 ## The Solution: Print Mode Adaptation